preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/user-profile-completion/index.rst.txt

 User Profile Completion
 =========================

-This is the settings for the user option "Strengthen Profile", found inte the Action Menu.
+This is the settings for the user option "Strengthen Profile", found inte the Action Menu:

 .. image:: strengthen-profile.png

+and for the User Profil Completion block.

 The settings
 **************